 Everything Has Been Done Before—Everything!

 Think your work is original?
 Hardly, just ask any agent or editor who reads unpublished manuscripts for a living and they’ll tell you nothing is original.
 They’ve seen werewolf billionaire erotica and even self-help books on sex in the afterlife.
-Your book is probably not going to shock anyone let alone, surprise them.
+Your book most likely won’t shock anyone let alone, change the industry.
 Besides, they’re really not looking for originality, they’re looking for profitability.

 Trendy or Cyclical?